plone/meta/README.md

 of configuration files across Plone related repositories.

-By using these files, you can have the same developer experience (DX) across all Plone related packages, which benefits seasoned contributors and newcomers alike.
+By using these files, you can have the same developer experience (DX) across all Plone related packages. which benefits seasoned contributors and newcomers alike.

 The idea is to make  it mantadory for [GitHub plone organization](https://github.com/plone) repositories,